Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/make-an-outbound-call.md

 # Make an outbound call

-This Code Snippet makes an outbound call and plays a text-to-speech message when the call is answered.
+This code snippet makes an outbound call and plays a text-to-speech message when the call is answered.

 ## Example